jcmdln/ansible-collection-openbsd/README.md

 Commands
 --------------------
+The command line interface may be used by installing this repository as a Python package using pip, poetry, or other such tools.

 I'm trying to work out some sort of reasonable behavior for the command line interface, but there are some pain points.
 The commands must use the created modules that are used within the playbook in order to be reliable, otherwise you